-This page is updated Monday through Friday and contains COVID-19 related information specific to the students, faculty, and staff at Millsaps College in Jackson, Miss.
+This page is updated Monday through Friday and contains COVID-19 related information specific to the students, faculty and staff at Millsaps College in Jackson, Miss.
 Information is reported on a one-day lag.
 Information specific to data collected Friday through Sunday will be updated each Monday.
-Note: the college will be closed Thanksgiving week.

 Faculty and Staff